phenotypic.abc_.ImageCorrector#

 ImageCorrector is designed for operations that physically transform the image:

-• Rotation: Align a plate image with detected grid structure.
-Rotate to make colony rows parallel to image axes, improving grid-based analysis.
+• Rotation: Align plate image with detected grid structure to make colony rows parallel to axes.

-• Perspective transformation: Correct camera angle or lens distortion.
+• Perspective transformation: Correct camera angle or lens distortion effects.

-• Image resampling: Change resolution or interpolation method.
+• Image resampling: Change resolution or interpolation method for downstream processing.

 • Global color correction: Apply white balance or color space mapping to entire image.

-• Alignment: Register image to a reference coordinate system.
+• Alignment: Register image to reference coordinate system for grid-based analysis.

 Why ImageCorrector is Rare in Practice